Bairuo/Renderer/README.md

 If not, upgrade driver first.

 ### Build
-For windows, you can use cmake to generate a vs solution first(Visual Studio 2017 is suggested, which test pass).
+For windows, you can use cmake to generate a vs solution first(Visual Studio 2017 is suggested).

 Note you have to assign your boost path.

 ![Screenshot](https://github.com/Bairuo/renderer/raw/master/meta/cmake.jpg)

-Or if you have a codeblock on your device, you can use build/renderer-dev.workspace directly.

 For linux,  do just like this: